athankefalas/swift-toasts/README.md

 ## Creating a Toast

-A `Toast` is a plain SwiftUI View and requires three properties to configure and create it, the role of the Toast, the duration and the displayed content view.
+A `Toast` is defined a plain SwiftUI View and requires three properties to configure and create it, the role of the Toast, the duration and the displayed content view.
 Similar to common SwiftUI components, such as `Button` or `Label`, a number of initializers exist that allow the initialization of a Toast with commonly used content.

 ``` Swift